BDC Hamburger Icon

 4. Know what success looks like.

 How will you know your product is a success?
-You may be shocked to find that everyone in your business has a different idea – or worse, no idea – of success.
-Your idea of success may change, but it’s crucial to set parameters early in product development.
+You may be shocked to find that everyone in your business has a different idea — or worse, no idea — of success.
+Your idea of success may change, but setting parameters early in product development is crucial.

 Measure your product’s success with KPIs.

-To help measure your product’s success, identify key performance indicators (KPIs).
-While it may sound like a buzzword developed in the halls of a far-off business school, KPIs are absolutely essential for product success.
+KPIs are essential for product success.
 To set and track goals for your business, you need some quantifiable, data-based indication that defines success.

 • Total revenue